What is FeeX?

 What kinds of fees do 401(k)s and other employer sponsored retirement plans have?

 It's simple and only takes a few minutes:

 - Step 1: Create a FeeX account.

-- Step 2: Connect your 401k or other employer sponsored retirement accounts, or manually add your 401k/employer sponsored plan holdings.
+- Step 2: Connect your 401k or other employer sponsored retirement accounts, upload your statement or manually add your 401k/employer sponsored plan holdings.

 - Step 3: Within 1 business day, your 401k account will be synced to determine how much you're actually paying in fees.

 - Step 4: View your current investments and potential lower cost investment choices, so you can decide what's best for you.